SimplrJS/simplr-logger/README.md

 # Simplr Logger

 Simple JavaScript logger written in [TypeScript](http://typescriptlang.org).
+It's can be used in browser or node application.

 The package is most useful when used with [TypeScript](http://typescriptlang.org).

 ## Get started